Resources

 National Statistics

 The first Canadian statistics on missing children were released in 1987.
 There were 57,233 children reported missing that year.
-In 2022, there were 31,334 reports of missing children in Canada as reported by the RCMP using numbers provided by the Canadian Police Information Centre (CPIC).
-Please click here to view the Missing Children and Youth Reports Fast Fact Sheet for 2021.
-The second table displays a breakdown of the reported cases of missing children in 2020 by province, profile, and sex.
+In 2023, there were 34,437 reports of missing children in Canada as reported by the RCMP using numbers provided by the Canadian Police Information Centre (CPIC).
+Please click here to view the Missing Children and Youth Fast Fact Sheets.
+The second table in each report displays a breakdown of the reported cases of missing children by province, profile, and sex.

 *These statistics may not reflect the actual number of children currently missing in our country.